contentful-labs/extensible-resource-links-example/README.md

 # Description

-Extensible Resource Links provide a streamlined method to connect and work with third-party systems in Contentful, ensuring standardized operations when configuring content model architecture, creating content with entries/assets from these systems, and retrieving content that includes these assets.
+Extensible Resource Links provide a streamlined method to connect and work with third-party systems in Contentful, ensuring standardized operations when configuring content model architecture, as well as creating and retrieving content with entities from these systems.

 This means you have a standardized way of connecting third-party content with Contentful content from different spaces.